-This series of articles will look at nutrient groups and why they are important to our health, to give you an idea of the basics of nutrition and why a healthy, varied and balanced diet is important.
-As a first stop, we will discuss the importance of vitamins in the body .
+his series of articles will look at nutrient groups and why they are essential to our health, to give you an idea of the basics of nutrition and why a healthy, varied and balanced diet is important.
+As a first stop, we will discuss the importance of vitamins in the body.

 Part 1: Vitamins

 Vitamins are essential for our bodies to function normally and stay healthy.
 Because we only need them in small amounts, they are often referred to as ‘micronutrients’.
-However this fact does not make them any less important in our overall health.
+However, this fact does not make them any less critical in our overall health.

 What exactly is a vitamin?

-The Oxford Dictionary defines a vitamin as ‘Any group of organic compounds which are essential for normal growth and nutrition and are required in small quantities in the diet because they cannot be synthesized by the body’.
+The Oxford Dictionary defines a vitamin as ‘Any group of organic compounds which are essential for normal growth and nutrition and are required in small quantities in the diet because the body can not synthesize them’.
 A healthy balanced diet with a broad variety of foods should give us all the vitamins we need for our bodies to work properly.

 The importance of vitamins in the body